Properly fund Connecticut’s Independent Living Centers

 - Individual and systems advocacy;

-- Independent living skills training;
+- Independent living skills instruction;

 - Transition services for youth-to-adult and out of nursing facilities. (including Money Follows the Person)